Evans Mensah (footballer, born 1998)

-Evans Mensah (born 9 February 1998) is a Ghanaian footballer who plays as a winger for Ceramica.
+Evans Mensah (born 9 February 1998) is a Ghanaian footballer who plays as a winger.

 Early life and youth

 Born in Agona Swedru and raised in Ghana, Evans Mensah joined Right to Dream Academy after being scouted as a prodigious talent at an academy event.

 Club career

 Mensah was loaned to HJK in Finland after a successful medical analysis, making his Veikkausliiga debut for HJK in 3–2 loss to Inter Turku, coming on as substitute in the 90th minute, on 16 September 2016.

 International career

-Called up to the Ghana national football team as a replacement for David Accam, who was injured, Mensah made his international debut against Mozambique in a 2017 Africa Cup of Nations qualifier.
+Mensah was called up to the Ghana national football team for the first time as a replacement for David Accam ahead of 2017 Africa Cup of Nations qualifier against Mozambique.